robineriksson/Bayesian-Monitoring-of-COVID-19-in-Sweden/README.md

 of "inside [X%] CrI" and the NRMSE per the days we have recorded for the posterior filter.
 The reasoning for only doing it on the recorded dates is that this ensures that the Kalman filter had not seen any future data when making predictions.
 The code also generates Tab.
-S5.
+S5. *Note:* in the start of the data fit, a warning `Warning:
+Noise variance and Final Prediction Error (FPE) [...]` is possibly thrown by Matlab.
+The reason for this warning is due to low amounts of data considered in the start of the process.
+Leadning to uncertain predictions.
+As we are aware of this problem and it is in the start of the prediction-process (outside of the quantitative comparison region) we do not address the warning further..
 ```
 savetofile = false;
 reg = 2; % Uppsala region